meet the hewitt team

 Paul’s passion lies in making our cities better through thoughtful and sustainable architecture.
 He enjoys exploring new ways for buildings to consume less energy and resources, thereby improving the environment to promote healthy living and more livable communities.
 As an architect and urban designer, his experience includes the planning and design of both new and renovated transit facilities, mixed-use/residential developments, and institutional projects.

-Principal, Director of Design - Architecture
+Senior Principal, Director of Design - Architecture

 Principal, Director of Practice - Architecture

 Sean Ludviksen, AIA

 Sean has devoted his career to thoughtful and responsive design solutions.
 With over 35 years of experience in project development and construction, Sean offers organization and accountability throughout the entire project delivery process and is recognized by clients, consultants, and builders for his thoroughness of all project phases.
 Sean’s capacity to lead teams, such as several of the City’s most prominent projects including The Emerald, makes him an exemplary Principal and mentor.

 He started his architecture career with a Bachelor of Architecture from the University of Cincinnati.
 Sean is passionate about fostering Seattle’s growth, supporting the arts and engaging in collaborative problem solving.
 He and his family live in Ballard, with their dog Annie.